haoweiqiu/Thomas-The-EV3-Engine/docs/Preparation_Testing.rst

 - Repeat previous steps 10 times

-Result Analysis:
+Expected Result:

+- The ultrasonic sensor is more accurate when the sensor is placed closer to the wall.

+Conclusion:

 - The robot performance generally meets the specific outcomes.
 When robot was set to stop at distance of 20 cm, the error mean was found to be 18.14%.
 When robot was set to stop at distance of 30 cm, the error mean was found to be 21.03%.
 When robot was set to stop at distance of 40 cm, the error mean was found to be 20.14%.
 The trend follows the expected result.
+However, it is important to mention that with the error mean result, the sensor accuracy was not found to be at the desired level: it is desired to have an error mean result of 5% or less.
+When considering the error standard deviation result, the precision of the sensor is found to be within the acceptable error mean.

+Action:

+- In order to raise the accuracy, one action that needs to be done by the software development team might be add an offset to the ultrasonic sensor reading to cover the sensor error.
+Another action that needs to be done by the hardware development team might be change the ultrasonic sensor.

 Color Sensor Characterization